nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-62.md

 ## Fix S3BlobScroll on Blob Provider With KeyStrategyDocId

-S3 Record blob providers are now properly scrolled
+S3 Record blob providers are now properly scrolled.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32788](https://hyland.atlassian.net/browse/NXP-32788)

 ## Downgrade commons-compress

-commons-compress was downgraded to 1.21
+commons-compress was downgraded to 1.21.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32926](https://hyland.atlassian.net/browse/NXP-32926)

 # Learn More